-- (f) where a Work Premises is a food and drink facility, then: - the Work Premises must prominently display signage at all points of sale and at all points of service, so that members of the public can record their attendance using the Victorian Government QR code system; and Note: Work Premises to which subclause (f) applies are required to comply with the signage requirements in subclause (f) in addition to the signage requirements in subclause (c). - (ii) a staff member must request all members of the public attending the Work Premises to record their attendance at:
+- (f) where a Work Premises is a food and drink facility, then: - (i) the Work Premises must prominently display signage at all points of sale and at all points of service, so that members of the public can record their attendance using the Victorian Government QR code system; and Note: Work Premises to which subclause (f) applies are required to comply with the signage

+Note: Work Premises to which subclause (f) applies are required to comply with the signag requirements in subclause (f) in addition to the signage requirements in subclause (c).

+- (ii) a staff member must request all members of the public attending the Work Premises to record their attendance at:

 - (A) an entrance to the Work Premises; or

 - (B) a point of sale; or

 - (C) a point of service.